Interaction of geophysical flows with sea ice dynamics: Preliminaries

-We use $x$ and $y$ to denote horizontal coordinates, whereas $z$ is employed for the vertical coordinate and $t$ is the time variable.
+We use $x$ and $y$ as well as $\xH := (x,y)$ to denote horizontal coordinates, whereas $z$ is employed for the vertical coordinate and $t$ is the time variable.
 The sub- or superscripts $o^\atm$, $o^\ocn$ and $o^\ice$ are used to indicate whether objects $o$ in the context of the atmosphere, the ocean or sea ice are considered.
-For instance, $\uatm$, $\vatm$ and $\watm$ represent the full, horizontal and vertical velocity of the atmospheric wind, $\uocn$, $\vocn$ and $\wocn$ denote the full, horizontal and vertical velocity of the ocean, and $\uice$ is the horizontal velocity of the sea ice.
-The respective pressure terms for the atmosphere and the ocean will be denoted by $\patm$ and $\pocn$.
-For the sea ice part, we also introduce the mean ice thickness $h \colon \R^2 \times [0,T] \to [\kone,\ktwo]$ and the mean ice compactness $a \colon \R^2 \times [0,T] \to [0,1]$, defined as the ratio of thick ice per area.
-We remark that $\kone > 0$ sufficiently small is a parameter indicating the transition to open water, i.e., a value of $h(x,y,t)$ less than $\kone$ means that at $(x,y) \in \R^2$ at time $t$ there is open water.
+For instance, $\uatm$, $\vatm$ and $\watm$ represent the full, horizontal and vertical velocity of the atmospheric wind, $\uocn$, $\vocn$ and $\wocn$ denote the full, horizontal and vertical velocity of the ocean, and $\vice$ is the horizontal velocity of the sea ice.
+With $v = (\vice,h,a)$, the principle variable of the system will be denoted by $u = (\vatm,\vocn,v) = (\vatm,\vocn,\vice,h,a)$, while the respective pressure terms for the atmosphere and the ocean will be denoted by $\patm$ and $\pocn$.
+For the sea ice part, with $G:=(0,1) \times (0,1)$, we also introduce the mean ice thickness $h \colon G \times [0,T] \to (\kone,\ktwo)$ and the mean ice compactness $a \colon G \times [0,T] \to (0,1)$, defined as the ratio of thick ice per area.
+We remark that $\kone > 0$ sufficiently small is a parameter indicating the transition to open water, i.\ e., a value of $h(x,y,t)$ less than $\kone$ means that at $(x,y) \in G$ at time $t$ there is open water.
 In contrast, $\ktwo > 0$ sufficiently large denotes an upper bound for the mean ice thickness.